All Episodes

 I really hate asking for likes.

-It's just that it helps because guys, remember, I've been off YouTube now for about almost two weeks.
+Because, guys, remember, I've been off YouTube now for about almost two weeks.

-I haven't posted a video in almost two weeks because you know we got reported and all this other shit.
+I haven't posted a video in almost two weeks because, you know, we got reported and all this other shit.

-All right, so that's why.
+So that's why.

-So, guys, like the video, help us get back up in the algorithm.
+Help us get back up in the algorithm.

-Bars, unemployment got us work.
+Bars, unemployment got us working.

-It was me and Porter off the fruits of their rap.
+Off the fruits of their about rap.

-They do things I hear about, they hit every single innocent bystander.
+They hit every single innocent bystander.

 Get your popcorn out, guys.

-One line that the indictment calls out was it was me and Porter.
+One line that the indictment calls out was: It was me and Porter.

 We was hugging the block.